MadHatter01/AWS-Automation-Scripts/README.md

-Examples to create, configure, and manage AWS services using AWS SDK for Python (Boto3)

 # AWS Automation Examples with Boto3

 This repository showcases various examples of automating tasks within the AWS (Amazon Web Services) ecosystem using Boto3, the official AWS SDK for Python.